teradici/deploy/dev/domain-controller/README.md

 13. Click **Purchase** to begin deployment.

 The deployment will now begin to run.
-**NOTE:** In general it takes over an hour for the deployment to complete.

 You can track it through the notifications icon or for a more detailed view of your deployment click the **Resource Groups** icon in the Azure portal and click on your resource group.

 ## Known Issues with Deploying the Solution

 * This solution will only deploy machines in one region.
 If you wish to use NV series virtual machines for GPU accelerated graphics, then you must deploy the complete solution into one of the supported regions for NV series instance types.
 Currently this is limited to the following locations: EAST US, NORTH CENTRAL US, SOUTH CENTRAL US, SOUTH EAST ASIA and WEST EUROPE.
 * Do not use passwords with the '%' symbol as it is currently not supported.
+For more information on Azure virtual machine username and password requirements see [FAQs about Windows Virtual Machines.](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq)
 * Occasionally the Azure Application Gateway can fail with an 'internal error.'
 If this happens, you can quickly redeploy the application gateway to recover.
  1. In the Azure Portal select the resource group you created.
  1. Go to Deployments -> CreateAppGateway.